dpahr/tlxtlx/public/tlx-tlx/assets/intro-task-TLX.md

-# Evaluating the task load of the TLX-Questionnaire
+# Evaluating the task load of a simple visualization task.

-You will now be presented with an implementation of the nasa TLX questionnaire **again**.
+You will now be presented with an implementation of the nasa TLX questionnaire.
 This process consists of two parts:
 Firstly, you will be presented of 15 pairs of scale names in random order.
-Please select for each pair the scale name that contributes more to your subjective task load, with regards to the task you just completed (**filling out the TLX-questionnaire**).
+Please select for each pair the scale name that contributes more to your subjective task load, with regards to the task you just completed (**completing the task** ).
 Then you will rate your subjective task load on the respective scales from 0-100.

 The scales on which you will rank the subjective task load are explained below.